 First thing's first — you need to see if you're eligible for a mortgage.
 Getting a mortgage largely depends on your credit score.
 The higher your score, the better your chances of being approved for a loan.
 Generally, you'll want your score to be at least 620 or above.
-If it's not where you'd like it to be, there are plenty of ways to improve it, like reducing your balances and paying your bills on time.
-Having a strong credit score can lower your interest rate, so focus on bringing that number up.
+If it's not where you'd like it to be, there are plenty of ways to improve it, like reducing your balances or paying your bills on time.
+Having a strong credit score can lower your interest rate, so focus on improving your credit rating.

 Lenders will ask questions about your financial situation, such as the amount of your monthly debt compared to your total monthly income or debt-to-income (DTI).
-This is the amount of money you bring in each month versus your monthly payments for things like credit cards and car loans.
+This is the amount of money you bring in each month versus your monthly payments for things such as credit cards, auto and student loans.
 The lower your debt-to-income ratio, the more likely you’ll be approved for a mortgage loan.

 If you're ready to buy a home, you may have already started saving for it.
-Look at your savings and decide how much of it you can put towards a new home.
+Review your savings and decide how much of it you can put towards a new home.
 Keep in mind things like emergency funds, insurance premiums and any large bills you'll have to pay soon.
-Subtract what you'll need in the near future to see how much you have left.
+Deduct what you'll need in the near future to see how much you have left.

 5. Decide on a down payment amount

 Now that you know how much you can spend on your new home, do the math to see how much of a down payment you can afford.
-Ideally, you'd be able to pay a 20% down payment on a home which means you won’t have to pay private mortgage insurance, and you may have more loan options to choose from.
-You can put less than 20% down, but try to get as close to that as possible.
+Ideally, you'd be able to put a 3%-20% down payment on a home.
+A loan-to-value (LTV) > 80% generally requires that you pay private mortgage insurance (PMI).
+PMI generally requires a premium that will be added to the total monthly mortgage payment and is considered in your total DTI.

 Now it's time to dive deeper into the world of homeownership.
 Decide what kind of mortgage you want and more importantly what's in your budget: 30-year fixed-rate, 15-year fixed-rate, an adjustable-rate mortgage are just some examples of the terms available.
 If you're not sure what those terms mean there are many resources to help you research the different types of mortgages.
 Do your homework and pick the one that best fits your unique needs.

 7. Find your real estate agent

 A good real estate agent is a valuable asset.
-They can answer questions, help you look for houses within your budget and assist you throughout the homebuying journey.
+They can answer questions, help you look for homes within your budget and assist you throughout the homebuying journey.
 Without a real estate agent, you could find yourself to be at a disadvantage to a buyer that has an Agent representing them.
 Realters are there to help make things as easy as possible and the seller is responsible for paying the majority of their fees.

-After you've narrowed the houses you like down to a select few, calculate how much the closing costs will be.
-Generally speaking, closing costs are be around 2% to 5% of the home's selling price.
+After you've narrowed down the homes you like, calculate how much the closing costs will be.
+Generally speaking, closing costs are around 2% to 5% of the home's selling price.
 This may make a difference in how much of down payment you can afford, which may affect your mortgage.
-If you have a real estate agent, they can help you find this cost, as well as any additional costs you'll have to pay.
+If you have a real estate agent, they can help you determine this cost, as well as any additional costs you'll have to pay.
 Your Agent may also recommend negotiating these costs with the seller.

 Consider getting prequalified for a mortgage.
 Think about this as a test run for applying for a mortgage.
-You'll answer a series of questions about your finances and situation, and your lender will tell you what mortgages you qualify for, as well as an estimate of how much you may be approved for.
-But remember — this isn't the real deal, so you may not be asked for all the information you have to provide for a full mortgage application.
-This means you may not qualify for the same loan amount once factors such as your credit score are considered.
+You'll answer a series of questions about your finances and your lender will discuss with you the mortgages/loan terms you qualify for.
+But remember — this isn't a conditional approval letter, so you may not be asked for all of the information you need to provide for a full mortgage application.

-As you look for a mortgage lender, pay close attention at what they offer.
+As you look for a mortgage lender, pay close attention to their offerings.
 Be sure to note their mortgage rates and fees (which is best determined by Annual Percentage Rate or APR) as well as any promotions they might have.
-Talk to lenders to fully understand what the mortgage you're considering will cost.
-And make sure they offer the type of mortgage you're looking for.
-Once you've found a lender that fits your needs, you can start the mortgage application process.
+Talk to lenders to fully understand the type of mortgage you're considering and be sure they offer the term you're looking for.
+Once you've found a lender that fits your needs, you can begin the mortgage application process.

-Your lender will ask a series of questions to complete your application such as your finances, personal information, the house you're mortgaging — all the information they’ll need to make your mortgage official.
-Your lender will ask for the documents you collected in the previous step.
-This is where you'll choose the type of mortgage you're applying for, and provide information about the home you're purchasing.
+Your lender will ask a series of questions to complete your application such as your finances, personal information, the home you're buying, etc. Your lender will ask for the documents you collected in the previous step.
+This is where you'll choose the type or term of mortgage you're applying for, and provide information about the home you're purchasing.
 The term of the loan can be changed during the loan process if you haven't fully decided the best option for your budget at this time.

-As your application is reviewed, try not to make any changes to your finances.
-Don't quit your job, try to wait before you buy that new car and don't open any new credit cards.
-The idea is to remain as close to your debt-to-income ratio and credit score rating as when you applied.
-If those change, your loan may change as well.
-This is the perfect time to get some tasks checked off your to-do list to prepare for your move such as scheduling movers, getting a Homeowner's Insurance policy in place, etc.
+As your application is reviewed, you're encouraged not to make any significant changes to your finances such as leaving your job, buying a new car or applying for any new credit cards.
+The idea is to remain as close to your debt-to-income (DTI) and credit rating as when you applied.
+If those items change, your loan may be impacted.
+This is also the perfect time to get some tasks checked off your to-do list to prepare for your move such as scheduling movers, getting a Homeowner's Insurance policy in place, etc.

 This isn't a requirement, but it's a smart move.
-Get your house inspected before you buy.
-If you don't, you're accepting someone else's word that you won't be in for an unpleasant surprise when you close on the home.
+Get your home inspected before you buy.
 The inspector will look for any issues with the foundation, roof, plumbing, electrical wiring, heating and cooling systems, etc. You may also be able to negotiate the sales price or even ask the seller to make repairs as part of the negotiations.

 15. Closing time

-Once your mortgage application has been approved, you'll take the last steps to officially close on your home, like paying closing costs and handing over the down payment you've been saving up for.
+Once your mortgage application has been approved, you'll take the last steps to officially close on your home.
 After you've put your signature on the last line on the last page, you're a proud new homeowner!
 This is the part where you get the keys and start moving in — the part you've been saving, studying and working for.